LWS-6 Żubr: Origins

 Work on what would become the LWS-6 originally started in 1932 as the PZL.30, a 12-passenger airliner.
 It had been conceived of, and primarily developed by, the Polish aeronautical engineer Zbysław Ciołkosz shortly after having joined the aircraft manufacturer PZL.
 It had been hoped that the Polish national flag carrier Polskie Linje Lotnicze LOT would procure the PZL.30, particularly as it had been seeking a replacement to its aging Fokker F.VII fleet at that time.
 While the airline did not outwardly indicate interest in the project, Polish aviation authorities opted to sponsor its development in the hope that LOT would change its mind as it neared completion.
 Such hopes were in vain, however, as in 1935, LOT opted to purchase American-built Douglas DC-2 airliners instead.

-Another avenue for the project had prevented itself in the form of an official requirement for a new medium bomber for the Polish Air Force; Ciołkosz himself proposed producing a bomber derivative of his airliner project.
+Another avenue for the project had presented itself in the form of an official requirement for a new medium bomber for the Polish Air Force; Ciołkosz himself proposed producing a bomber derivative of his airliner project.
 This derivative attracted favourable attention not only from industry but also Polish Air Force officers; in late 1933, a special commission selected the design study for further investigation over several rival proposals.
 Accordingly, greater resources were promptly directed towards the project.
 As the detailed design took form, it became clear that the performance of the PZL.30 was unlikely to match that of a more advanced alternative medium bomber already in development at that time, the PZL.37 Łoś.
 However, the Department of Aeronautics identified that, as a result of the substantial differences between the Łoś and preceding aircraft, operational conversion would require extensive training, a capacity in which a more affordable auxiliary bomber would likely play a valuable role.
 Continuing the PZL.30's development also enabled the project to act as a fallback option in the eventuality that the more advanced bomber encountered insurmountable technical issues.
 Thus, the company was instructed to proceed with constructing a single prototype.
 The design showed influence by French bombers, with spacious flat-sided fuselage with rich glazing.